7huannn/uitgo_monorepo/backend/README.md

-make test   # run Go unit tests make fmt    # gofmt all packages make tidy   # tidy go.mod / go.sum
+make test   # run Go unit tests make fmt    # gofmt all packages make tidy   # tidy go.mod / go.sum make seed   # seed demo riders, drivers, wallets, and trips
 ```

+The seed command connects to the configured `POSTGRES_DSN`, creates two demo riders, one driver (with vehicle + availability), tops up wallets, and inserts trips in multiple statuses so the Flutter apps have realistic data out of the box.

 ## API Quickstart